-Compression refers to reducing the quantity of data used to represent a file, image or video content without excessively reducing the quality of the original data.
-We use Discrete cosine transform and normal extraction?by that It also reduces the number of bits required to store and/or transmit digital media.
+Compression refers to reducing the quantity of data used to represent a file, image, or video content without excessively reducing the quality of the original data.
+Do we use Discrete cosine transform and normal extraction? which also reduces the number of bits required to store and/or transmit digital media.
 To compress something means that you have a piece of data and you decrease its size.
-There are different techniques who to do that and they all have their own advantages and disadvantages.
+There are different techniques to do that and they all have their own advantages and disadvantages.

-2. Applying the Huffman coding of the sequence of probabilities, the result is a string of 0 and 1 bits with Discrete wavelet transform for segmentation process
+2. Applying the Huffman coding of the sequence of probabilities, the result is a string of 0 and 1 bits with a Discrete wavelet transform for the segmentation process